Sudharshan-24/Sudharshan-24/README.md

 - 👋 Hi, I’m Sudharshan
 - 👀 I’m interested in front-end development
-- 🌱 I’m currently learning JavaScript & C# :)
+- 🌱 I’m currently learning React and Node :)

 <!---
 Sudharshan-24/Sudharshan-24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.